TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm/ApplyingProperties.rst

 Applying properties
 ===================

-The properties listed below apply to various contexts which are explained per property.
+The :ref:`TCEFORM properties <tceform-properties>` apply to various contexts which are explained per property.
 The full property path thus depends on the property and where it should apply.
 In general, a more specific property path overrides a less specific one: